 - Some patients note that colours in the central vision appear 'washed out'.

 - CSMO can be asymptomatic and only picked up in the diabetic screening clinic/unit.

 The normal macula: what am I looking for?

-The macula lies about 2 disc diameters temporally (laterally) to the disc itself.
-It may be seen as a slightly darker area than the surrounding retina (more so in darker people) with blood vessels arching over and under it but not on top of it.
+The macula lies about 2 disc diameters temporally to the disc itself.
+It may be seen as a slightly darker area than the surrounding retina (more so in darker people) with blood vessels arching above and beneath it but not over it.
 Careful examination will reveal the foveal reflex, a small yellow-white shiny reflection in the centre of the macula - this is the fovea centralis.

 Identifying macular oedema

 It is not possible to diagnose macular oedema without the help of a slit lamp.
 A clue might be the loss of the foveal reflex compared to the fellow eye.
 In 'wet' AMD, there may also be an associated bleed, seen as a well-demarcated deep-red patch over the macular area.
 Even if the view is limited, the history and an abnormal Amsler grid will raise suspicions and should prompt referral.

 This is a useful simple tool that can help screen for macular disease.
 The patient can use it at home to monitor progression.

 It consists of a piece of paper on which a 10 cm x 10 cm box is printed, subdivided into 20 x 20 smaller squares and with a black dot in the centre.
 The patient is asked to wear any corrective lenses that they usually wear, hold the chart 33 cm away (arm's length) and cover one eye.
 They must then fix their gaze on the central dot.
 They are asked if they can see the four corners of the box.
 They are then told to comment on how straight the lines of the grid are and to draw over them as they see them in the parts that seem curved.
 Finally, they are asked to outline any areas missing within the box.